Welcome to my blog. I am an Australian environmental and cultural historian and writer with a PhD from the Australian National University.

 My research interests include the natural and cultural history of the Southern Ocean and Antarctica; oceans in the Anthropocene; nature, history and memory in rural regions; cultural heritage conservation; history in museums; the ecological humanities; and community-based history and storytelling.

 I have written on many aspects of Australian environmental, cultural and political history, drawing on my experience as a public historian, researcher and curator in the heritage, museums and library sectors.
-I am currently writing a history of Australians in Antarctica for the National Library of Australia, and thinking about future projects to do with place and belonging in the Anthropocene, ocean governance, and river stories in the Southern Hemisphere.
+I am currently writing a history of Australians in Antarctica for the National Library of Australia, and gearing up for a new book project on oceans, seas and shores with Erika Techera, Professor of Environmental Law at the University of Western Australia.
+Also thinking about future projects to do with place and belonging in the Anthropocene, human-animal relationships, and island environmental stories.
 So much to think about!

 I am currently a Visiting Fellow at the ANU School of History, and a Research Editor with the Australian Dictionary of Biography.
 From time to time I also work as a senior parliamentary researcher, and I have a long-standing interest in the history of women’s political rights.